MoonMotionProject/MoonMotion/README.md

 http://moonmotionproject.com/

+Tackles both the VR boilerplate and VR locomotion problems.

 ## Movement in Virtual Reality

 The Moon Motion toolkit provides Unity developers with everything they need to hit the ground running.
 Drop a ready-to-use VR Player into your scene, equipped with any of the [Moon Motion locomotions](http://moonmotionproject.com/Locomotions.html).
 Take advantage of key player features such as [object interactivity](http://moonmotionproject.com/SteamVR-Interaction-System.html), [camera smoothing](http://moonmotionproject.com/Smooth-Monitor-Camera-Override.html), and [dynamic player colliders](http://moonmotionproject.com/Dynamic-Player-Colliders.html).